wigahluk/telescopejs/README.md

 This story goes more or less as you would expect: How to handle changes on state in an application where many actors need to react to those changes and many actors are producing these changes?

-The idea behind Telescope is that each change can be seen as a delta on the previous state, the problem is that unless this state is some kind of number-like value, it is quite difficult to represent what a _delta_ means in its context.
+The idea behind Telescope is that each change can be seen as a delta on the previous state, one challenge is that unless this state is some kind of number-like value, it is quite difficult to represent what a _delta_ means in its context.
 The key is that we don’t really need to know what this _delta_ is nor how to _add_ it to the previous state value, we can trust Telescope users to know what to do and encapsulate the _delta_ and the _adding_ process in a function, a function that will take a state value and return a new one:

 ```typescript
 (s: State) => State